-Even though the IDP will serve as a replacement of the BGP, it does not contain sufficient LUC information to be a useful enforcement and management tool.
-To provide base project planners with the latest detailed LUC data to support future projects, the AFCEC IST at Travis AFB has scheduled the production of a Land Use Control Implementation Plan (LUCIP) for 2016.
-The LUCIP is an Air Force tool that will describe the responsibilities of base personnel in maintaining LUCs, provide site-specific LUC data for each site, and present figures that show the boundaries of the groundwater and indoor air restrictions.
-The LUCIP will provide a framework for consistent and effective LUC implementation, management, and compliance tracking at Travis AFB.
+The IDP serves as a replacement of the BGP and has a section that summarizes the Travis ERP and the need for soil, groundwater and soil gas LUCs.
+However, it does not contain sufficient LUC information to be a useful enforcement and management tool.
+To provide base project planners with the latest detailed LUC data to support future projects, the AFCEC IST at Travis AFB is working on a Land Use Control Implementation Plan (LUCIP).
+The LUCIP is an internal Air Force tool that will describe the responsibilities of base personnel in maintaining LUCs, provide site-specific LUC data for each site, and present figures that show the boundaries of the groundwater and indoor air restrictions.
+The Travis AFB LUCIP will provide a framework for consistent and effective LUC implementation, management, and compliance tracking.